AGS PGS Report

 Is this an offical AGS Report?

 This is the AGS version of an ASET which is computer generated using the proportions of the scanned diamond.
 This image is a representation of what you would see if you viewed the diamond in person through the ASET viewer.
-As explained in the red reflector tutorial, a diamond either reflects light or leaks light.
+As explained in the Red Reflector Tutorial, a diamond either reflects light or leaks light.
 The different colors represent at what angle light enters the diamond.
 The red, blue, and green colors represent light that is reflected outward and white represents light leaking through.
-See example below.
-If you are able to visit our store, you can request to see any of our diamonds under the viewer.
+See figure C. If you are able to visit our store, you can request to see any of our diamonds under the viewer.

-The two diamonds in the below example (one graded by AGS and one graded by GIA) are shown with the two versions of the ASET image.
-The first image is a manual photo under the ASET viewer and the second is Sarin generated.
+The two diamonds in the below example are shown with the two versions of the ASET image.
+The first image is a manual photo under the ASET viewer and the second is DiaMension® machine generated.

-Next to each of the images are the diamonds official reports (AGS 1st one) & the (GIA 2nd one) The 2 diamonds in the above examples have a picture of the computer generated ASET through our SARIN Machine.
+Accompanying each images are the diamonds official reports (AGS 1st one) & the (GIA 2nd one) Both diamonds in the examples have a picture of the computer generated ASET through our DiaMension® Machine.

 Does a GIA Excellent Cut diamond automatically make AGS Ideal?